BigStickStudio/AudioTheorem/README.md

 The original "[musictheory]" part of this project, a collaborative effort between Hans Uhlig and Richard Christopher, is licensed under [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

-The remaining original code of this project is held as proprietary context exclusively owned by Big Stick Studio, under private copyright, circa 2023 and throughout the pendency of this development project.
+The remaining original code of this project is exclusively owned by Ancillary, Inc. 2023-2024.